Dodern/Byggern/notes/SPI-CAN_notes.md

 When receiving data, a received character must beread from the SPI Data Register before the next character has been completely shifted in.
 Oth-erwise, the first byte is lost.

+### Information on MCP2515

+## CAN Controller

+#### Initializing the MCP2515

+This has to be done in "Configuration mode" that is automatically set at powerup, reset or by setting CANTRL.REQOP bits to '100'.

+#### Loopback Mode

+Sets internal transmission of message to the transmit buffer.
+In this mode the ACK bit is ignored and TXCAN will be in a recessive state.
+Masks and filters can be used in this mode to only allow certain messages into the buffer.
+Loopback is activated in the CANCTRL register